timklapdor/learning-materials/README.md

 Tool tips uses the CSS framework from [Wenk](https://tiaanduplessis.github.io/wenk/) but replaces the ```data-wenk``` attribute with ```tooltip```.
 To use simply se an attribute in the tag to ```tooltip="the text you want to display"```.

+### Print CSS

+Add a tweaked version of the [Gutenberg Print CSS](https://github.com/BafS/Gutenberg) and removed nav and header items from display.
+Tweaked background printing to turn it on.

 ## Useful Tools

 ### Colour Tools